ChanJuiHuang/Responsive-Website-Development-and-Design-Project/MOOC 4-Project1/README.md

 MOOC 4-Web Application Development with JavaScript and MongoDB

+***If you didn't install meteorJS, you have to go https://www.meteor.com/install to install meteorJS.
+And then open your command-line to install node-modules.<br>Finally, key in "meteor" in command-line to run the web application.***

 The project target that is developing an instant messaging application.

 Work:

 Task 1: Improve the look and feel
-Adapt the templates and helper functions so that the messaging window displays users¡¦ avatars next to their messages.
+Adapt the templates and helper functions so that the messaging window displays usersÂ¡Â¦ avatars next to their messages.
 Feel free to add other enhancements!

 Task 2: Implement data writing security
 Remove the insecure package from the application and implement a Meteor method to allow the insertion of chat items in the Chats collection.
 Test that you cannot insert items directly any more.